Metaform/edc-aas/README.md

 The technical specification is devided into the following documents:

 1. [An Introduction](introduction.md) outlining the main technical concepts
-2. [An Specification](specification.md) detailing normative technical requirements
+2. [A Specification](specification.md) detailing normative technical requirements